thequux/hammer/README.md

 For Java, if jni.h and jni_md.h aren't already somewhere on your include path, prepend `C_INCLUDE_PATH=/path/to/jdk/include` to that.

+For the Go bindings, install the C library using "scons install", and then just run `go get gopkg.upstandinghackers.com/hammer`

 To make Hammer available system-wide, use `scons install`.
 This places include files in `/usr/local/include/hammer` and library files in `/usr/local/lib` by default; to install elsewhere, add a `prefix=<destination>` argument, e.g.
 `scons install prefix=$HOME`.
 A suitable `bindings=` argument will install bindings in whatever place your system thinks is appropriate.